timarkh/tsakorpus/docs_readthedocs/index.rst

 * Tsakorpus includes a number of source convertors that can turn raw or annotated texts in widely used formats in the JSON format it requires.
 * Tsakorpus is only suitable for publishing and searching in your corpus, but **not for annotating or managing your corpus data**.

 See :doc:`FAQ </faq>` for a short list of commonly asked questions, which can help you decide if Tsakorpus suits your purposes.
+If you want to learn how to set up Tsakorpus, please go to :doc:`overview`.

 If you are not sure Tsakorpus is what you need, you can compare it to other common corpus analysis software: